These Minneapolis-Made Beers Are Perfect for Winter

 Article By Loren Green

-It is sold in the Winter Weekender mixed pack at liquor stores and is on draft at the brewery in the Fernweh neighborhood, located near Theodore Wirth Park.
-Further cementing the winter spirit, Utepils has a partnership with The Loppet Foundation, and they are the official beer sponsor of the 2023 Loppet Winter Festival.
+It is available at the Bryn-Mawr neighborhood brewery, a short hike or cross country ski from Theodore Wirth Park, and sold in the Winter Weekender Mix Pack at liquor stores.
+The Winter Weekender also includes a sessionable Czech-style black lager called Loonar Eclipse, the crisp Pils, and Hoppestokk hoppy lager.
+Further cementing the winter spirit, Utepils has a partnership with The Loppet Foundation, and they are the official beer sponsor of the 2025 Loppet Winter Festival.

 Fair State Brewing Cooperative – Mister Falcon (7.3% ABV)